 Did I say Harry Potter?

 Why yes, I did.
-In fact, I’m a huge Harry Potter nerd year round (my bio will tell you), but during Fall, my passion for all things Potter is magnified.
+In fact, I’m a huge Harry Potter nerd year round, but during Fall, my passion for all things Potter is magnified.
 (Because, hello, wizards and witches and magic.)

 I’ve even brainwashed my children into Harry Potter fandom, by encouraging them to dress up like characters from the books for Halloween.
-I’ve sewn them Hogwarts robes, and made wizarding wands, which actually they (okay, we) play with all year long.
+I’ve sewn them Hogwarts robes, and made Harry Potter wands, which actually they (okay, we) play with all year long.

 The wands I made for them when these pictures were taken (two years ago) have since broken, and we’re really missing them!
 So I’ve been crafting up a storm and I thought maybe I’d share with all of you how to make these Harry Potter knockoff wands.
 I know I can’t be the only Potter nerd out there.
 They are SUPER easy and fun to make, and the kids can help!

 Wooden craft dowels

 Craft paint brushes